garymoon/route53-dynamic-dns/README.md

 5. Create a cronjob that runs the script at regular intervals.
 With infrequent updates, the script will be free to run if it runs once an hour.
 E.g. `17 * * * * nobody python3 /opt/route53-dynamic-dns/r53-dynamic-dns.py`

 ### Notes
 * Unfortunately the IAM policy cannot be locked down to a specific resource record, so make sure that the domain you're using is unimportant.
+If need be, you can set up an unimportant subdomain as a hosted zone to confine API access.
 * The get-IP URLs are checked in order, so start with the most reliable to keep requests to a minimum.
 Any site in the list must return just an IP address, nothing more.
 * The script will exit with status code 1 if it fails.
 All output is to stdout.
 * The logging is relatively verbose, so you can see it work as it goes.